 £950 + VAT for most venues (£1,095 + VAT for London)

-As of SQL Server 2012, you can now create tabular models in Analysis Services, rather than building cubes in legacy multidimensional models.
-For anyone who is familiar with relational databases, tabular models are easier to create and use than cube models; plus they use DAX as a language, rather than the harder-to-understand MDX.
+For anyone who is familiar with relational databases, tabular models in Analysis Services are easier to create and use than the old multi-dimensional cube models; plus they use DAX as a language, rather than the harder-to-understand MDX.
 Tabular models are a natural extension of PowerPivot within Excel.

-This course will show you how to create tabular models by combining tables from SQL Server, Access, Excel and other data sources, and how to extract data from these models using Excel pivot tables, PowerView, Reporting Services reports and above all the DAX query language.
+This course will show you (among other things): how to create tabular models by combining tables from SQL Server, Access, Excel and other data sources; how to create DAX calculated columns and measures to extend your data mode; and how to extract data from these models using clients such as Excel pivot tables.

 There are lots more where these came from (or just refresh this page to change the quotes shown).